-Design outdoor recreation spaces to be easy and appealing to access from the dayroom with a sense of connection to nature that allows residents to experience the changing of seasons and tracking of time.
+Design outdoor recreation spaces to be easy and appealing to access from the dayroom with a sense of connection to nature.
 Their orientation, proportions, and finishes should maximize exposure to daylight and fresh air with enclosures that screen the view to and from neighboring buildings while offering a degree of visual transparency.
 Required security enclosures should not evoke a sense of cages.